 First year master’s degree students are obliged to register as being present for the whole academic year (unless you have a legal ground for an absence, see chapter below: Registration as being absent).

-- If you are obligated to pay a tuition fee, remember to pay the fee (only non-EU and EEA students studying in English) no later than 14 June 2019.
-Instructions and invoices will be sent by email for those who have to pay the tuition fee after they have confirmed the study place.
+- If you are obligated to pay a tuition fee, remember to pay the fee (only non-EU and EEA students studying in English) no later than 15 June 2020.
 The tuition fee must be paid before registration.

 - Log into My Studyinfo with the same confirmation link that you used to confirm your study place.
 Then proceed to register in the Oili registration service.
 Register as present (i.e. attending) and pay the student union fee online.
 Registration period in the Oili registration service is 2 May to 21 August 2020.